 Barometric Altimeter

-The 2G ISS should receive air data from a digital air-data source such as an ARINC 706 Air Data Computer over an ARINC 429 data bus or over the ARINC 664 bus.
-Two air data sources should be connected to the 2G ISS (with an analog source selection signal indicating what source to use).
+The 2G ISS should receive air data from a digital air-data source such as an ARINC 706 Air Data Computer over the ARINC 664 bus or over the ARINC 429 data bus (backup only).
+Two air data sources should be connected to the 2G ISS.
 For the transponder function, the 2G ISS should use the same barometric altitude source being used by the flight control system.
 The following 2G ISS functions use barometric altimeter data: